anywhichway/about-time/README.md

 *new Time([(milliseconds|Date|TimeSpan|datestring)=new Date()[,precision)* - Constructs a Time instance from a value of one of the types at the provided precision, "Y","M","D","h","m","s","ms".
 The time is represented internally as the number of milliseconds since January 1st, 1970.
 The values -Infinity and Infinity are legal for milliseconds.
 If no first argument is provided, the Time defaults to the current time by using new Date().

 Precision boundaries exist at the lowest number of milliseconds required to represent the Time; hence, a year precision has less milliseconds than a month precision.
+For example, "Y" is effectively represented by converting an internal value to *new Date(this.getFullYear(),0)*.

 ### Properties